 Our nursery is situated in 3 acres of beautiful Kent/Sussex countryside.

-We grow every single plant on site and the goal is to have as many varieties as possible growing outside all year round.
-We are always adding new varieties and trying to breed hardiness and robustness into any borderline plants, unfortuneatly this can result in a very high infant mortality rate.
+We grow every single plant on site and the goal is to have as many species as possible growing outside all year round.
+We are always adding new species and trying to breed hardiness and robustness into any borderline plants.
 Our plants are forced to grow in very basic situations with the minimum of pandering to individual needs (in other words we use 3 types of growing medium, either in sun or part shade, and if it doesn't rain they all get tap water (if they're lucky)) and if they don't like it tough !.
 We try to make our plants tough first and pretty second.
 We are self taught and take the view that plants don't read books, so we try not to.

 We recycle pots and welcome any feedback, free seeds and cuttings (of course).